grafana/writers-toolkit/docs/sources/write/deprecate-remove/index.md

 Concrete example:

 {{< admonition type="caution" >}}
-As of Grafana 9.2, release notes will no longer be published, because they duplicate the content available in the What’s New document and the CHANGELOG."
+As of Grafana 9.2, release notes will no longer be published, because they duplicate the content available in the What's New document and the CHANGELOG."
 {{< /admonition >}}

 <!-- vale Grafana.GooglePassive = YES -->